jetbrains-academy/kotlin-onboarding-introduction/TheFirstDateWithProgramming/CompleteTheProject/task.md

 ### Task

-After answering fake questions that we implemented on the previous steps, print the text `Now let's have fun!`.
+After the user has answered the mock questions implemented in the previous steps, print the text `Now let's have fun!`.
-Then print the real questions along with the previous user’s answers.
+Then, print the real questions along with the user’s previous answers.
 The real questions are stored in the already **predefined** `firstQuestion`, `secondQuestion`, and `thirdQuestion` variables.

-_Predefined_ means that you can access these variables because the course creator put them in the project and added the necessary values.
+_Predefined_ means that you can access these variables because the course creator put them in the project and assigned the necessary values.
 For example, you can write `println(firstQuestion)` to print the value from the **predefined** `firstQuestion` variable.
 You can find all these variables in the `RealQuestions.kt` file.